petedavisdev/petedavis.dev/_posts/reasons-to-use-components-in-vuepress-markdown.md

 </TrueFalseQuiz>

-You chose {{ pic }} images at the start of this post.
+You selected {{ pic }} images at the start of this post.
 Try changing your selection.
 I've used [trick 6 from my previous post](https://petedavis.dev/fun-things-you-can-do-in-vuepress-markdown/#_6-get-interactive-with-a-script-tag) to set up the .md file as a single file component, complete with its own data :smile:

-Any component you add can have child components of its own, so you easily can build web apps on top of VuePress.
+Any component you add can have child components of its own, so you easily can build web apps into your pages.
 I'll be sharing my experiments with this in future.
-Now though, I'm going to reuse that `<SubscribeForm />` component again.
+Now though, just to reinforce that point about reusability, here's that `<SubscribeForm />` component again :wink:

 <TinyLetter />